A happy cartoon boy holding a clipboard next to words about National Scavenger Hunt Day.

 We’ve also created a few more scavenger hunts for kids that are all under $5!

-On Etsy & TPT
+Find this on Etsy & TPT

 A thumbnail of our Outdoor Scavenger Hunt printable.

-On Etsy & TPT
+Get this on Etsy & TPT

 A thumbnail of our Indoor/Outdoor Alphabet Scavenger Hunt printable that is perfect for celebrating National Scavenger Hunt Day.

-On Etsy & TPT
+Find this on Etsy & TPT

 A thumbnail of our Parts of Speech Alphabet Scavenger Hunt printable that is perfect for celebrating National Scavenger Hunt Day.

-On Etsy & TPT
+Get this on Etsy & TPT

 6. Scavenger hunts can be done both indoors and outdoors.